 Native Jamf Platform Services — continuously deployed microservices with no tenant version requirement:

-• Compliance Benchmark Engine — create and manage benchmarks against macOS Security Compliance Project (mSCP) baselines including CIS Level 1 and 2, NIST 800-53 (Low, Moderate, High) and DISA STIG.
-Enable or disable individual rules, customize Organization-Defined Values (ODV) and target benchmarks at specific device groups.
+- Compliance Benchmark Engine — create and manage benchmarks against macOS Security Compliance Project (mSCP) baselines including CIS Level 1 and 2, NIST 800-53 (Low, Moderate, High) and DISA STIG.
+Enable or disable individual rules, customize Organization-Defined Values (ODV) and target benchmarks at specific device groups and operating system versions.

 The Jamf Pro surface — under the jamfplatform_pro_* namespace, the provider now covers the breadth of Jamf Pro: policies, scripts, configuration profiles (macOS and mobile), Smart and Static groups, computer and mobile prestages, extension attributes, packages, categories, buildings, departments, LDAP servers, printers, restricted software, patch management, PKI configurations, and the many singleton settings screens — along with their data sources, list resources and management actions.